 - 2013 – Adam Lavitt and Adina Allen

 *Prior Liturgists-in-Residence are ineligible to apply.

-Please contact email@example.com if you have questions or ideas to discuss for your proposal before submitting.
+Please email@example.com you have questions or ideas to discuss for your proposal before submitting.

 You may submit at most two different proposals.
 Applicants are encouraged to consider how they will draw on this year’s theme in their application:

 Please complete a separate copy of this form for each Liturgist-in-Residence application you are submitting, and email completed forms to firstname.lastname@example.org.
-Applications are due by January 23, 2022.
-We will notify you regarding the status of your application by January 30, 2022.
+Applications are due by March 12, 2023.
+We will notify you regarding the status of your application by late March.
 The NHC Summer Institute provides captioning during community programming.
 We ask all presenters to work with our transcription and accessibility teams to help achieve inclusion for all.
 View and download the Call for Applications here.